 Grey’s Anatomy Season 19 Cast

 In addition to Ellen, Grey’s Anatomy veterans Chandra Wilson and James Pickens Jr. returned as Dr. Miranda Bailey and Dr. Richard Webber.
 Ellen, Chandra, and James are the only remaining cast members who’ve been series regulars since season 1.

 Ellen signed a one-year deal in January 2022 to return for season 19, according to Deadline.
 Chandra and James signed new multi-year pacts that included season 19.
-Fellow series regulars Kevin McKidd, Kim Raver, Caterina Scorsone, Chris Carmack, Camilla Luddington, Kelly McCreary, Jake Borelli, Anthony Hill, and Scott Speedman are expected to return in season 19.
+Fellow series regulars Kevin McKidd, Kim Raver, Caterina Scorsone, Chris Carmack, Camilla Luddington, Kelly McCreary, Jake Borelli, Anthony Hill, and Scott Speedman all returned in season 19.